 The long-term health of your insectivore may depend on you providing them with a nutritious and varied diet.
 So you might be wondering what are the best live insects for good overall nutrition?
-The answer: all of them.

 The nutritional value of feeder insects are more or less a mix-and-match of differing levels of moisture, protein, fat, fibre (chitin) and Ca:P ratio.
 Some feeder insects offer better nutritional value than others but they all have a place in an insectivore's diet.

 It is often recommended that a captive diet mimic a wild-type diet as closely as possible; however, it can be challenging to match the diversity of insects found in the wild.